-In every state, every congressional district, and more than 95 percent of counties in the United States, public charities receive government grants.
+In every state, every congressional district, and more than 95 percent of counties in the United States, public charities receive grants from governments at the local, state, federal, and territory levels, as well as foreign governments.
 Without these grants, most nonprofits would be unable to cover their expenses.

 Methodology

 For nonprofits with amended returns, we retain only their most recent 990 filing.
-Partial returns that fall within the 2021 tax year were not dropped from the analysis because they capture valid government grant allocations within the tax year that would otherwise go uncounted.
+Partial returns that fall within the 2021, 2022, and 2023 tax years were not dropped from the analysis because they capture valid government grant allocations within the tax year that would otherwise go uncounted.
 Unlike group or amended returns, partial returns would not duplicate reporting.
 A public 990 efile research database is available on the Urban Institute's National Center for Charitable Statistics (NCCS) website.

 The IRS requires 501(c)(3) public charities to report their total government grant revenue on Form 990.
 They are required to file a full 990 form if they meet one of two thresholds: annual gross receipts of $200,000 or more, or total assets of $500,000 or more.
 Nonprofits falling below those thresholds have the option of filing Form 990EZ or 990N depending on their size.
 Smaller nonprofits have the option of filing a full 990 form as well.
 Electronic filing became mandatory starting in 2022 (for 2021 tax year returns).

 Form 990 filers are matched to geographies by linking efiler data with NCCS’s Unified Business Master File (BMF).
 The BMF contains nonprofit organizational attributes, including geocoded headquarter addresses.
-Urban Institute's geocoding engine converts organization addresses into latitude and longitude coordinates.
+The Urban Institute's geocoding engine converts organization addresses into latitude and longitude coordinates.
 The coordinates are matched to states, counties, and congressional districts using a spatial join overlay.
 Organizations with incomplete address information or addresses belonging to US territories such as Puerto Rico and American Samoa are aggregated in a separate “Other US Jurisdictions/Unmapped” category.
-Congressional districts refer to the boundaries as of February 2025.
+Congressional districts reflect 118th Congress boundaries (post–2020 Census redistricting), applied consistently across all three tax years.
+We arrive at 437 congressional districts by including DC and Puerto Rico in addition to the 435 voting districts.

 Nonprofit subsector classification follows the NTEE-V2 coding system, developed by NCCS.
 This system, which refines the original National Taxonomy of Exempt Entities (NTEE) used by the IRS, categorizes organizations by their 12 primary activities or industries using the first three characters of the classification code.